zulip/trello-to-zulip/README.md

 1. Trello Application Key and User Token

    Interacting with the Trello API requires an application key.
-This can be generated, after logging in, by visiting the link below.
+This can be generated, after logging in, by visiting the link below:

    [https://trello.com/1/appKey/generate](https://trello.com/1/appKey/generate).

    A user token must be generated to access any private data.
 In the URL below, replace APPLICATION_KEY with the key generated in the above step.
 Note that the expiration is *never*.
-See the guide linked above for other intervals (e.g. expiration=1days).
+See the guide linked above for other intervals (e.g. expiration=1days):

    [https://trello.com/1/authorize?key=APPLICATION_KEY&name=trello-to-zulip&expiration=never&response_type=token](https://trello.com/1/authorize?key=APPLICATION_KEY&name=trello-to-zulip&expiration=never&response_type=token)